arne-cl/gridstudio/README.md

 ### Installation
 To run Grid studio locally refer to the <a href="https://github.com/ricklamers/gridstudio/wiki/Installation">Installation</a> page of the Wiki.

-It comes down to pulling the latest Grid studio Docker image that has all dependencies configured (mainly: Go language, Python 3 with packacges, Node.js) and starting the Docker container.
+It comes down to pulling the latest Grid studio Docker image that has all dependencies configured (mainly: Go language, Python 3 with packages, Node.js) and starting the Docker container.

 For more information check out our <a href="https://github.com/ricklamers/gridstudio/wiki">Wiki</a>.